-South Georgia Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate of applied science degrees, diplomas, and technical certificates of credit.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of South Georgia Technical College.
+South Georgia Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate of applied science degrees, diplomas, and technical certificates of credit.
+Questions about the accredition of South Georgia Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).